A Local’s 10-Day Georgia Itinerary - Countrywide Road Trip

 This part of the country also stands out for its diverse vegetarian options, such as “Pkhali”, chopped veggies with walnuts.
 If you are a fan of grilled meat and no-frills local spots, try Georgian kebabs in Bikentia’s Kebabery.
 This is a historic little hole in the wall where you’ll eat at the counter shoulder to shoulder with Georgians.
 There’s really only one dish to order, and I suggest enjoying it with a cold beer.
 Prices are cheap and the food is excellent.

-After lunch, head out from Kutaisi to visit the the famous caves nearby.
-Only 20 minutes outside of Kutaisi, I suggest you start at the Sataplia Nature Reserve (it closes at 5:00 PM) where you can see the fossilized tracks of dinosaurs that lived there in the Mesozoic era, 160 million years ago.
+After lunch, head out from Kutaisi to visit the the famous caves nearby, but first make a stop 20 minutes outside of town at the Sataplia Nature Reserve (it closes at 5:00 PM).
+Here, you can see the fossilized tracks of dinosaurs that lived in the region during the Mesozoic era, 160 million years ago.

 The reserve also has an observation deck with transparent floors, so you’ll have great views of the lush forest below.